kate102/CV/README.md

 I am a Makers Academy Boot Camp Alumni (not yet, clearly: to you Makers people reading this!).
 My journey to this position has been circumnavigated from a similar position, via a number of seemingly unrelated but, equally satisfying careers, hopefully back to the job I love the most.

 Following my M.Sc. in Formal Methods of Software Design [Safety Critical Systems] I was a successful programmer for many years.
 Due to my fear of boredom, a career break to start my family was also utilised build a substantial property portfolio.
-As my children gained independence, this skill set led to the creation of a successful and award-winning kitchen design company [Name of company or website?].
+As my children gained independence, this skill set led to the creation of a successful and award-winning kitchen design company [www.102interiors.co.uk].
 The smooth implementation package I had developed overtime for the kitchen design business meant that any demands were purely financial or political.
 I no longer felt challenged decided that now was the time to explore returning to programming.

 The Makers Academy Boot Camp has brought me up to speed with how the industry operates now and I’m look for a role that utilizes the broad project skill I have built up, the technical skills that I have gained as well as the ones I have given a spring clean.
 It is important to me to work in an collaborative, diverse environment where there is mutual respect and vested interest in identifying and achieving the project goals